codeforscience/codeforscience.org/README.md

 To update content on homepage, navigation/globals, jobs, and people, visit the CMS at https://codeforscience.org/admin/.
 Other pages and blog content is managed in Ghost.
 Project details are managed in Airtable.
 See details below.

+To add new editors to the CMS, invite them in the [identity tab](https://app.netlify.com/sites/codeforscience/identity) of the site settings in Netlify.

 > Having trouble with the CMS?
 You can edit the data directly, its in the [_data folder](https://github.com/codeforscience/codeforscience.org/blob/live/src/site/_data/globals.json).

 #### Homepage